Skip to content

 saudi arabiatech engineeringreal estateenergy infrastructurehealthcare

-NEOM, Red Sea Global, Diriyah Gate, and the entertainment/sports cluster are where the headcount math becomes real.
+Saudi giga-projects, coastal tourism infrastructure, the Saudi cultural heritage project, and the entertainment/sports cluster are where the headcount math becomes real.

-NEOM: 18,000+ roles over 4 years
+Saudi flagship new-city project: 18,000+ roles over 4 years

-• Project Management (CPM/PMI certified): AED 18,000–28,000 monthly (SAR equivalent: ~62,000–95,000).
+• Project management (CPM/PMI certified): AED 18,000–28,000 monthly (SAR equivalent: ~62,000–95,000).
 These are Director-level roles overseeing mega-project phases.
 Experience with projects over USD 500M is table-stakes.

-• Finance Directors (GAAP, Saudi tax compliance): AED 19,000–28,000 monthly.
+• Finance directors (GAAP, Saudi tax compliance): AED 19,000–28,000 monthly.
 You need Saudi corporate tax knowledge (introduced pre-Vision 2030, now mandatory).

-Real headcount data: We've tracked NEOM's recruiter activity on LinkedIn.
+Real headcount data: We've tracked recruiter activity on LinkedIn.
 They're posting 60–80 senior roles per month (up from 30 per month in 2023).
 Hiring velocity is accelerating.

-Red Sea Global: 8,000+ roles, tourism/hospitality focus
+Saudi coastal tourism project: 8,000+ roles, tourism/hospitality focus

-Red Sea Global is building luxury resort and cruise infrastructure on Saudi's southwest coast.
+The coastal tourism project is building luxury resort and cruise infrastructure on Saudi's southwest coast.
+The first hotels opened in 2023-2024 with continuous launches through 2030.
 The project will employ 8,000+ by 2030, with 15–18% senior roles (roughly 1,200–1,400).

 Senior roles in demand:

-• Marketing & Destination Management: AED 12,000–18,000 monthly.
+• Marketing & destination management: AED 12,000–18,000 monthly.
 Less senior than other functions, but growing.

-Diriyah Gate: 3,000+ roles, historic tourism/cultural
+Saudi cultural heritage project: 3,000+ roles, historic tourism/cultural

 Where the money is:

-• Heritage Site Management / Restoration Directors: AED 11,000–17,000 monthly.
+• Heritage site management / restoration directors: AED 11,000–17,000 monthly.
 This is niche.
 They want museum directors, restoration architects, cultural heritage PhDs.
 Candidates are scarce.

-• Experience Design / Immersive Tech: AED 13,000–20,000 monthly.
+• Experience design / immersive tech: AED 13,000–20,000 monthly.
 They're building AI-driven, interactive heritage experiences.
 This role barely existed 5 years ago; now it's growing fast.

-Saudi Entertainment & Sports (non-project-specific, but massive)
+Saudi entertainment & sports (non-project-specific, but massive)

 This is creating roles that didn't exist in Saudi 3 years ago:

-• Sports Finance & Club Operations: AED 16,000–26,000 monthly (varies by club tier).
+• Sports finance & club operations: AED 16,000–26,000 monthly (varies by club tier).
 You need Premier League, La Liga, or Serie A operations experience.

 Let's break down sector-by-sector what senior professionals (Director+ level, AED 18k–30k+ monthly) are seeing: